Baqend/Orestes-Bloomfilter/README.md

 print(cbf.contains("http://twitter.com")); //true
 ```

-If you insert one distinct item multiple times, the same counter always get updated so you should pick a higher *c* so that *2^c > inserted_copies*.
+If you insert one distinct item multiple times, the same counter always get updated so you should pick a higher *c*
+so that *2^c > inserted_copies*.
+When 8, 16, 32, 64 bits are specified as the counter size, internally an optimized
+short-, byte-, int- resp. long-array will be used, whereas other sizes will use a custom bit vector build on the <a
+href="http://docs.oracle.com/javase/8/docs/api/java/util/BitSet.html>Java BitSet</a>.
+For optimal performance in
+terms of time complexity you should therefore prefer 8, 16, 32, 64 counting bits.

 The Counting Bloom Filter extends the normal Bloom Filter by `remove` and `removeAll` methods:

 ```java
 //What only the Counting Bloom filter can do: